ralphtheninja/pgdown/docker.md

 (4 rows)
 ```

-Connect to postgresdown database:
+Connect to `pgdown` database:

 ```
-postgres=# \c postgresdown;
+postgres=# \c pgdown;
-You are now connected to database "postgresdown" as user "postgres".
+You are now connected to database "pgdown" as user "postgres".
 ```

 Create a table: